mattravenhall/bio/README.md

 Any functions additional to those listed above should be considered as being under active development, they may therefore produce unexpected/unintended results.
 Use with additional caution.

 #### Acknowledgements
-Thanks to Álvaro Abella Bascarán for his proposed style changes.
+Thanks to Álvaro Abella Bascarán for style corrections.